gnuton/vitasdk-docker-testapp-trevis/README.md

 If you are a vita developer and you are willing to setup CI (Continuos Integration) for your project you are in the right place.

 ### Features:
-  ✔ VitaSDK is pre-installed in [docker](https://github.com/gnuton/vitasdk-docker) images for a quicker builds
-  ✔ VitaSDK is updated to the latest nightly
-  ✔ TravisCI can run your unit tests
+  ✔ VitaSDK is pre-installed in [docker](https://github.com/gnuton/vitasdk-docker) images for quick and more reliable builds ✔ VitaSDK in the docker images are always updated to the latest nightly ✔ TravisCI can run your unit tests (if any)
   ✔ No broken builds
-  ✔ You can tag releases which get builds and the VPK gets uploaded as release.
+  ✔ Build releases get easy like tagging your code

 ### Basic Setup
 1. Get a http://travis-ci.org account
 2. Copy the .travis.yaml file in your github project
-3. Edit the .travis.yaml and the script in scripts/travis/ if needed.
+3. Edit the .travis.yaml and the scripts in scripts/travis/ if needed.
 You can most probably skip this step if you use CMake

 ## Releases
 TravisCI can create releases when you tag commits.